-One gauge of China's strength going forward may be exemplified by the AUD/CAD forex pair.
+Additionally, as I mentioned in that post, one gauge of China's strength going forward lies in the AUD/CAD forex pair.

 Welcome and thank you for visiting!

 The charts, graphs and comments in my Trading Blog represent my technical analysis and observations of a variety of world markets...

 * Major World Market Indices * Futures Markets * U.S. Sectors and ETFs * Commodities * U.S. Bonds * Forex

 * The content in my articles is time-sensitive.
 Each one shows the date and time (New York ET) that I publish them.
 By the time you read them, market conditions may be quite different than that which is described in my posts, and upon which my analyses are based at that time.

 * My posts are also re-published by several other websites and I have no control as to when their editors do so, or for the accuracy in their editing and reproduction of my content.